Garlic Growers needed

 The grower will receive my organically grown SEED (valued at $38 per pound) at no cost to the grower, and will earn a portion of the harvest for their personal use.

-Lynn will receive 10% of the plants from the grower’s June 2025 harvest—the largest bulbs—to replenish my SEED for the next season.
+Lynn will receive the largest bulbs—10% of the plants from the grower’s June 2026 harvest to replenish my SEED for the next season.

 After the grower chooses their portion (approximately 20%—this amount is negotiable) from the harvest, Lynn will receive the rest (approximately 70%) of the crop to braid.

-I will come to each growing site to assist you growers-of-my garlic-SEED in preparing the soil, planting, spring side-dressing, and harvesting.
+I will come to each growing site to assist you growers-of-my garlic-SEED in preparing the soil, planting, spring side-dressing, and harvesting as much as I can.

 The grower commits to tend to the growing garlic plants throughout the season: